-Service Description Land Use and Zoning Administra- tion Land Use and Zoning Administration involves managing, interpreting, and updating the City's Zoning Ordinance.
-This effort includes providing guidance on zoning matters for long range plans and development cases, as well as directly reviewing non-development cases (land use Special Use Permits (SUP), subdivisions, variances, special exceptions, and appeals to the Board of Zoning and Appeals that are approved administratively or through a public hearing.
+Description Land Use and Zoning Administration involves managing, interpreting, and updating the City's Zoning Ordinance.
+This effort includes providing guidance on zoning matters for long range plans and development cases, as well as directly reviewing non-development cases (land use Special Use Permits (SUP), vacations, subdivisions, variances, special exceptions, and appeals to the Board of Zoning and Appeals that are approved administratively or through a public hearing.
 Staff also reviews construction permits and business licenses for compliance with the Zoning Ordinance.
-Staff enforces the Zoning Ordinance by responding to complaints and checking approved projects/ SUPs on a regular basis.
-Master Plans, Small Area Plans and Plan Implementation Neighborhood Planning and Community Development (NPCD) provides community-based long-range planning and analysis regarding the physical development of the City; develops and implements the long-range planning work program; manages plan implementation to achieve planned growth and economic development; and advises other agencies on land use, design, demographics, civic engagement, and other planning issues.
-Plan and Development Review Through the development review process, the City of Alexandria strives to assure the highest quality development, consistent with Alexandria's vision for a diverse, livable, vibrant and environmentally sustainable community as outlined in its ordinances, plans and policies.
-Historic Preservation Historic Preservation staff ensures compliance with historic district requirements through the review and approval of applications for changes to structures in the City's historic districts and reviews proposals for new structures in those districts in order to maintain the high quality, reputation and character of the City's historic buildings.
+Staff enforces the Zoning Ordinance by responding to complaints and checking approved projects/SUPs on a regular basis.
+Neighborhood Planning and Community Development (NPCD) provides community-based long-range planning and analysis regarding the physical development of the City; develops and implements the long-range planning work program; manages plan implementation to achieve planned growth and economic development; and advises other agencies on land use, design, demographics, civic engagement, and other planning issues.
+Through the development review process, the City of Alexandria strives to assure the highest quality development, consistent with Alexandria's vision for a diverse, livable, vibrant and environmentally sustainable community as outlined in its ordinances, plans and policies.
+Historic Preservation staff ensures compliance with historic district requirements through the review and approval of applications for changes to structures in the City's historic districts and reviews proposals for new structures in those districts in order to maintain the high quality, reputation and character of the City's historic buildings.
 The Historic Preservation and Board of Architectural Review staff also conducts inventories of historic structures and provides guidance to homeowners and other building owners seeking to reinvest in the City's historic neighborhoods.

-Program FY 2023 Actual FY 2024 Approved FY 2025 Approved \$ Change 2024 - 2025 % Change 2024 - 2025 Development Review \$2,252,373 \$2,701,194 \$2,610,151 (\$91,043) -3.4% Land Use Services \$1,960,371 \$1,974,276 \$2,375,177 \$400,901 20.3% Neighborhood Planning & Community Development \$856,501 \$1,130,217 \$1,154,517 \$24,300 2.2% Leadership & Management \$1,965,807 \$2,352,909 \$2,354,766 \$1,857 0.1% Total Expenditures (All Funds) \$7,035,052 \$8,158,596 \$8,494,611 \$336,015 4.1%
+FY 2023 FY 2024 FY 2025 \$ Change % Change Program Actual Approved Proposed 2024 - 2025 2024 - 2025 Development Review \$2,252,373 \$2,701,194 \$2,610,151 (\$91,043) -3.4% Land Use Services \$1,960,371 \$1,974,276 \$2,375,177 \$400,901 20.3% Neighborhood Planning & Community Development \$856,501 \$1,130,217 \$1,154,517 \$24,300 2.2% Leadership & Management \$1,965,807 \$2,352,909 \$2,354,766 \$1,857 0.1% Total Expenditures (All Funds) \$7,035,052 \$8,158,596 \$8,494,611 \$336,015 4.1%